NRB Bank

-NRB Bank is one of the third generation private banks in Bangladesh.
-Mohammed Mahtabur Rahman, chairman of Al Haramain Perfumes, is the chairman of the NRB Bank.
-Mohammed Jamil Iqbal and Tateyama Kabir are vice-chairmen of the NRB Bank.
-Mehmood Husain is the CEO and Managing Director of NRB Bank.
+NRB Bank is one of the fourth-generation private banks in Bangladesh.
+Iqbal Ahmed, OBE, DBA, founder chairman of the bank and chairman & chief executive of Seamark Group, is the chairman of the NRB Bank.
+Md Quamrul Islam Chowdhury is the chairman of the executive committee of the bank.
+Tarek Reaz Khan is the managing director and chief executive officer of NRB Bank.

 History

-Migrants Bangladeshis were demanding such type of bank since 1990s.
+Migrants Bangladeshis had been demanding such a bank since the 1990s.
 However, Md.
-Bayazid Sarker an economist and Central Bank official of Bangladesh first develop a theoretical structure of the bank and officially floated the idea in his research paper titled "Alternative Resource of World Bank for External Financing in Bangladesh: A Foreign Remittance Approach" on 15 December 2007 in Dhaka.
+Bayazid Sarker, an economist and Central Bank official of Bangladesh, first developed a theoretical structure of the bank and officially floated the idea in his research paper titled "Alternative Resource of World Bank for External Financing in Bangladesh: A Foreign Remittance Approach" on 15 December 2007 in Dhaka.
 Bangladesh Bank called for NRB bank applications in 2011 and finally issued three NRB Bank (Non-resident Bangladeshis Bank) licenses in 2013; the NRB Banks are NRB Commercial Bank Limited, NRB Bank Limited and NRB Global Bank Limited.
-There is no differences between the operations of a regular bank and a NRB bank.
+There is no difference between the operations of a regular bank and a NRB bank.

 In 2014, NRB Bank provided a loan to Mohammad Shahed, Chairman of Regent Hospital, without proper collateral.
-Anti-Corruption Commission filled two cases over the loans in 2020 against Shahed and bank officials.
+The Anti-Corruption Commission filed two cases over the loans in 2020 against Shahed and bank officials.

 In May 2015, Bangladesh Bank provided NRB Bank permission to operate agent banking.

-Md Mehmood Husain was appointed Managing Director of NRB Bank on 1 August 2016.

-Md Mukhter Hossain, CEO and Managing Director of NRB Commercial Bank, was appointed an advisor to NRB Bank on 5 May 2021.
+Md Mehmood Husain was appointed managing director of NRB Bank on 1 August 2016.
+Md Mukhter Hossain, CEO and managing director of NRB Commercial Bank, was appointed an advisor to NRB Bank on 5 May 2021.

-In September 2021, a special internal audit of NRB Bank found that the bank engaged in "unethical" investments in the stock marketing causing harm to both the bank, a loss of 1.03 billion taka, and the stock market.
-Bangladesh Bank finned the bank 4.9 million taka over the investments and market manipulation.
-Chief financial officer of NBR Bank was terminated.
-It also announced plans in September 2021 it's intention to start an IPO soon.
+In September 2021, a special internal audit of NRB Bank found that the bank engaged in "unethical" investments in the stock market, causing a loss of 1.03 billion taka to the bank and adversely affecting the stock market.
+Bangladesh Bank fined the bank 4.95 million taka over the investments and market manipulation.
+The chief financial officer of NRB Bank was terminated.
+In the same month, the bank announced its intention to start an IPO.
 On 27 September 2021, the Anti-Corruption Commission filed charges against M Badiuzzaman, Director of NRB Bank, and his wife for allegedly embezzling 25.3 million taka from the bank.

-In November 2021, Bangladesh Securities and Exchange Commission began an investigation into the activities of NRB Bank.
+In November 2021, the Bangladesh Securities and Exchange Commission began an investigation into the activities of NRB Bank.

+In March 2025, Iqbal Ahmed, OBE, DBA, was elected chairman of the Board of Directors of NRB Bank, replacing Mohammed Mahtabur Rahman.
+In May 2025, Md Quamrul Islam Chowdhury was elected chairman of the Executive Committee of the Board.
+In mid-2025, Tarek Reaz Khan was appointed as managing director and chief executive officer of NRB Bank for a three-year term.